 Please note: students are not required to register through uSis for the Bachelor Honours Classes.
 Your registration will be done centrally.

-Enrolling in this course for the first semester is possible from Monday the 17th of August 2020 up to and including Thursday the 3rd of September 2020 until 23:59 o'clock through the Honours Academy.
-The registration link will be posted on the student website of the Honours Academy.
+Submitting an application for this course is possible from Monday 16 August 2021 up to and including Thursday 2 September 2021 23:59 through the link on the Honours Academy student website.

 Dr. Wendy Versteeg: firstname.lastname@example.org